tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-migration.md

 ## Types for data migration

-The data migration types are dependent on the decisions in the discovery.
-You can leverage Data Box, RMAN, Data Pump, Goldengate, Striim, Shareplex, and Data Guard upon your preferences.
+The type of data migration depends on the decisions made during the discovery phase.
+You can choose from tools and methods such as Data Box, RMAN, Data Pump, GoldenGate, Striim, SharePlex, and Data Guard based on your preferences and requirements.

-Please also visit [Oracle Migration Planning](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-migration-planning) in case you choose to re-visit the characteristics of online and offline migrations.
+For additional guidance, refer to [Oracle Migration Planning](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-migration-planning) to review the characteristics of online and offline migrations.

 >!
 Note:
-A offline migration always takes longer than an online migration.
-Therefore tools like Data Pump are not recommended for a high data size and low downtime window.
+Offline migrations typically take longer than online migrations.
+As a result, tools like Data Pump are not recommended for scenarios involving large data sizes and strict low-downtime requirements.

 ## Data migration approach

-After you set up Oracle on Azure infrastructure, install Oracle database, and migrate related applications; the next step is to transfer data from on premise Oracle database to the new Oracle database on Azure.
-See the following Oracle tools:
+Once your Oracle infrastructure is set up on Azure, the Oracle database is installed, and related applications are migrated, the next step is to transfer data from your on-premises Oracle database to the new Oracle database on Azure.
+To facilitate this, consider using the following Oracle tools:

 - [Recovery Manager (RMAN)](https://docs.oracle.com/en/database/oracle/oracle-database/19/bradv/getting-started-rman.html)
 - [Data Pump](https://docs.oracle.com/en/database/oracle/oracle-database/19/sutil/oracle-data-pump-overview.html)